Dec 2024 - Feb 2025

 Cognitive accessibility

 My design approach: Conducted heuristic analysis and benchmarked high-performing platforms to surface effective usability and accessibility patterns.
-Used these insights to improve onboarding accessibility, then iteratively tested with users to identify cognitive needs to optimise final design.
+Used insights to improve onboarding accessibility and iteratively tested with users to identify mental models & needs to optimise design.

 Role